Ecampus fact

 Ecampus online and Portland hybrid students do not need to attend START, which is Oregon State's orientation program for on-campus students.

-All transfer students must take the math placement exam, unless you have earned a C- or better in a college-level math course from another college or university, or from a AP, CLEP or IB exam.
+All transfer students must take the math placement assessment, unless you have earned a C- or better in a college-level math course from another college or university, or from a AP, CLEP or IB exam.

 A college-level math course is defined as college algebra (MTH 111) or higher.

-Step 4: Register for classes
+Step 5: Register for classes

 Completing the Ecampus online orientation for nondegree students is required before registering.

 Before you register, view the step-by-step registration guide.
+If your course has prerequisites or other registration restrictions, you may need a course override.

 Also, review information about steps to take if you need to change your registration after courses begin.
 Specific policies and procedures govern adding and dropping courses, refunds after the start of the term, late registration and course withdraws.
 Changes to registration can affect financial aid awards and eligibility.

-Step 5: Tuition, fees and billing
+Step 6: Tuition, fees and billing

 Review our tuition and fee information to ensure you understand the cost of courses.